 Tucked away on a slow-moving strip of North Beach, Schein & Schein is worth the detour.
 Owners Jim and Marti Schein specialize in antique maps, particularly those of San Francisco and greater California, but you'll also find a variety of printed treasures including hotel and travel brochures; lithographs; scientific, medical, astrological and anatomical illustrations; rare atlases; and copper and steel engravings.
 Stepping into the quiet, sunny shop feels like entering a time warp.
 The walls are adorned with cartography, and maps and prints are organized in vintage produce and shipping crates and letterpress-type cabinets.
 Jim is a history buff and can offer up tidbits on the history of San Francisco and the art of map-making for any print you purchase.
 Though rare maps can run into the thousands, you can find prints for as little as $5 in the discount crates near the entryway.

-Green Apple Books was founded in 1967 as a 750-square-foot used-book nook.
+Green Apple Books on Clement Street was founded in 1967 as a 750-square-foot used-book nook.
 Since then, it has steadily upsized, taking over several storefronts on a block of the misty Inner Richmond surrounded by Chinese restaurants and grocers.
-One bi-level storefront houses all new books, including an excellent section of staff picks and quirky categorizing designations. (“Lowbrow,” reads one.)
-Head upstairs to browse an assortment of board games, journals, stationery and novelty gifts.
-Two doors down, the used-book arm of Green Apple is a little quieter, inviting lingering.
-The well-appointed shelves are lined with dusty tomes—hardcover and paperback, popular and rare—and the aisles are moodily illuminated by skylights.
-Finds might range from antique classics and rare first editions to 1960s-era comic books and graphic novels.
+One bi-level storefront houses all new books, including an excellent section of staff picks and quirky categorizing designations.
+Two doors down, the used book arm of Green Apple is a little quieter, inviting lingering.
+The shelves are lined with dusty tomes—hardcover and paperback, popular and rare—and the aisles are moodily lit by overhead skylights.
+Finds might range from antique classics and rare first editions to sixties-era comic books and graphic novels.
 In 2014, the mini-chain opened a third location near Golden Gate Park.
 The newest Green Apple outpost is spacious and modern, known for new fiction and nonfiction releases.
 The Parkside store hosts regular readings and author events, including heavy-hitters like Jennifer Egan, Lauren Groff, Sloane Crosley, and Dave Eggers.